proxmox/proxmox-backup/docs/tape-backup.rst

  │ sl3  │ /dev/tape/by-id/scsi-CC2C52 │ Quantum │ Superloader3 │ CC2C52     │
  └──────┴─────────────────────────────┴─────────┴──────────────┴────────────┘

-The Vendor, Model and Serial number are auto detected, but only shown if the device is online.
+The Vendor, Model and Serial number are auto-detected, but only shown if the device is online.

 To test your setup, please query the status of the changer device with: